ezhangle/node-dtrace-provider/README.md

 After the session has been started, the original application can be executed and all the probes fired will be recorded by ETW.

-The guidFromNames also allows the optional module name to be passed as well.
+The guidFromNames function allows the optional module name to be passed as well.
 For example:

     var extension = require('dtrace-provider');